Francis Zamora

 Francisco Javier "Francis" Manlapit Zamora (born December 5, 1977) is a Filipino politician, businessman, and former basketball player serving as the mayor of San Juan, Metro Manila since 2019.
+He is also concurrently the president of the Metro Manila Council since 2022 and the national president of the League of Cities of the Philippines since 2025.
 He previously was San Juan's vice mayor from 2010 to 2016, and a council member from 2007 to 2010.

-Career
+Basketball career

-Sports
+Zamora, standing at 6'5", played as center, initially playing for La Salle Green Hills.
+He later became as the team captain of the De La Salle Green Archers who won two championships of UAAP Men's Basketball in 1998 and 1999 under then-head coach and fellow future politician Franz Pumaren.
+He graduated with a Bachelor of Arts degree in psychology in 1999.

-Zamora, 6'5 (playing as center, initially played for La Salle Green Hills) was the team captain of the De La Salle Green Archers who won two championships of UAAP Men's Basketball in 1998 and 1999 under then-head coach Franz Pumaren.
-He graduated with an AB in psychology in 1999.
-After his college career he played in major leagues, including the Philippine Basketball League for the teams Welcoat Paintmasters (he won two championships with them, in 1999 and 2000) and Blu Detergent.
-Zamora was the #35 draft pick in the 2001 PBA draft for the Sta.
-Lucia Realtors.
-However, he never saw action for Asia's pioneer play-for-pay league.
+After his college career, he played in major leagues, including the Philippine Basketball League for the teams Welcoat Paintmasters (where he won two championships in 1999 and 2000) and Blu Detergent.
+Zamora was the 35th overall draft pick by the Sta.
+Lucia Realtors in the 2001 PBA draft.
+However, he never played in the PBA after being sidelined for a proposed trade that would not materialize.
+He would then later return to PBL, playing for Montaña Jewels and ICTSI-La Salle.
+He retired from basketball in 2002.

 As a public servant, Zamora played in the UNTV Cup.
 He played for the Congress-LGU Legislators on UNTV Cup Season 1 in 2013, for the LGU Vanguards on Season 2 in 2014, and for the HOR Solons on Season 4.